 The CCC Interpretive Area Project

-Thanks to the financial support of the South Cumberland Community Fund and other generous donors, SCSP Rangers and Friends Volunteers are working on the final phase of an ambitious plan to re-create portions of the village that housed nearly 200 members of Civilian Conservation Corps Company 1475 at Grundy Forest, near Tracy City.
+Thanks to the financial support of the South Cumberland Community Fund and other generous donors, SCSP Rangers and Friends Volunteers have created a new Interpretive Area that tells the amazing story of the village that housed nearly 200 members of Civilian Conservation Corps Company 1475 at Grundy Forest, near Tracy City.

 In the 1930s, the Federal Government created the CCC program to provide paying jobs for able-bodied young men needing work during the Great Depression.
 CCC Company 1475 called this workers’ village home.
 The camp included a number of buildings which housed, fed, hospitalized and stored equipment and supplies for the workers of Company 1475 from the mid-1930s until the start of World War II.
 Around 1938, Company 1475 also set up a satellite camp at what is now Franklin State Forest, near Jumpoff Road, south of Sewanee.

 The young men of Company 1475 undertook many projects which improved the lives of people in this area.
 One CCC legacy is the chain of Grundy Lakes, now used for swimming, paddling, and fishing.
 CCC personnel built some of the first hiking trails in what would later become South Cumberland State Park.
 They also erected fire towers, built roads, strung some of the first telephone lines in this area, and fought forest fires.
 They were also instrumental in helping contain a 1935 fire in downtown Tracy City — one of the biggest fires in Grundy County history.
 Company 1475, among many other CCC companies, were also called in to help control Mississippi River flooding in the spring of 1937, an effort for which Company 1475 received high marks.

 The site of Company 1475’s camp is located on what, until 2016, was the “CCC Campground” in the Grundy Forest area of South Cumberland State Park.
-Phase One of the project identified, cleared, and began to conserve some of the aging camp infrastructure — building foundations, cisterns, paths.
-The current phase of the project involves creation of a new interpretive loop trail that will take visitors to the most interesting areas of the site.
+The project identified, cleared, and began to conserve some of the aging camp infrastructure — building foundations, cisterns, paths, and creation of a new interpretive loop trail that will take visitors to the most interesting areas of the site.